-The concept of recovery is so complex and took me quite a while to truly comprehend.
+The concept of recovery is so complex and took me quite a while to truly accept recovery is vital.
 How could I be “recovering” when I don’t look sick?
 Or how I could be “in recovery” when I’m not underweight and don’t need to gain any?

 I asked my therapist these questions one day, and she reminded me that I wasn’t healthy…